henryshunt/c-aws/README.md

 This software was designed to work with a combination of hardware that produces a fully field-ready AWS unit:
 - A Raspberry Pi with any or all of the above sensors connected, running Linux.
 - Two push buttons for power controls (shutdown and restart)
-- Two LEDs (one to indicate errors and another to indicate data being logged to the database)
+- Three LEDs (one to indicate errors, another to indicate data being logged to the database, and another to indicate an activated power command)
 - A real time clock should be connected
 - Images from a camera should be saved to a USB drive which should auto-mount at startup